Just Stop Oil protesters arrested in Parliament Square

 The time between officers arriving at each scene and imposing conditions to move protesters out of the road has been between 13 and 19 minutes for the recent marches, he added.

-The latest demonstration came amid a political debate over donations to the Labour party by businessman Dale Vince, who has donated about £1.5 million in the past 10 years and also supports JSO.
+The latest demonstration came amid a political debate over donations to the Labour party by businessman Dale Vince, who has given about £1.5 million in the past 10 years and also supports JSO.

 Over the weekend, Home Secretary Suella Braverman told The Daily Telegraph newspaper that Labour leader Sir Keir Starmer was “in bed” with Just Stop Oil donors and Tory party chairman Greg Hands urged Labour to hand back the money.